This is the one small step.

 “The first rule of writing is the writer must have something to say!”

 That has stuck with me for 35 years now, and I carried it through college, grad school, and beyond.
 It may be some of the best one-line advice I ever received about writing.
-I don’t remember her name; she’s probably dead now, but I got an Honorable Mention from that poem because some of the other judges found it to be “cute”, “inspiring”, and “perfectly appropriate”.
+I got an Honorable Mention from that poem, though, because some of the other judges found it to be “cute”, “inspiring”, and “perfectly appropriate”.

 Also at 15, I entered my first college course.
 It was in English Composition at Ohio University Southern.
 My college professor was very impressed with my work, and kept me after class one day to ask me what year of college I was in.
 When I told her I was a high-school sophomore, she nearly fell down.